Not Getting Job Interviews? Get resume Help - Banner

-Should You Put a Photo on Your Resume?
+Should I Put My Picture on My Resume?

-Reasons to consider adding a photo to your resume
+Here are four key reasons to consider adding a photo to your resume, regardless of the industry or location.

 Conclusion